Digital signal processor: Modern DSPs

 Microchip Technology produces the PIC24 based dsPIC line of DSPs.
 Introduced in 2004, the dsPIC is designed for applications needing a true DSP as well as a true microcontroller, such as motor control and in power supplies.
 The dsPIC runs at up to 40MIPS, and has support for 16 bit fixed point MAC, bit reverse and modulo addressing, as well as DMA.

 Most DSPs use fixed-point arithmetic, because in real world signal processing the additional range provided by floating point is not needed, and there is a large speed benefit and cost benefit due to reduced hardware complexity.
 Floating point DSPs may be invaluable in applications where a wide dynamic range is required.
 Product developers might also use floating point DSPs to reduce the cost and complexity of software development in exchange for more expensive hardware, since it is generally easier to implement algorithms in floating point.

 Generally, DSPs are dedicated integrated circuits; however DSP functionality can also be produced by using field-programmable gate array chips (FPGAs).

 Embedded general-purpose RISC processors are becoming increasingly DSP like in functionality.
 For example, the OMAP3 processors include an ARM Cortex-A8 and C6000 DSP.

 In Communications a new breed of DSPs offering the fusion of both DSP functions and H/W acceleration function is making its way into the mainstream.
 Such Modem processors include ASOCS ModemX and CEVA's XC4000.

 In May 2018, Huarui-2 designed by Nanjing Research Institute of Electronics Technology of China Electronics Technology Group passed acceptance.
 With a processing speed of 0.4 TFLOPS, the chip can achieve better performance than current mainstream DSP chips.
 The design team has begun to create Huarui-3, which has a processing speed in TFLOPS level and a support for artificial intelligence.

+DSP-based tuners for analog radio

+Since the 2010s, an increasing proportion of radios designed for reception of traditional analog FM and AM short and medium wave broadcasts have replaced much of the analog tuning circuitry in older designs with DSP-based digital ICs which perform the bulk of the processing and decoding in the digital domain.
+An example of such an IC is the Silicon Labs/Skyworks Si4831/35 series which supports both FM and AM decoding within a single chip.

+Many such ICs (including the Si4831/35 above) are suitable for use with- and designed for- externally traditional, mechanically-tuned designs.
+Compared to traditional "true" analog circuitry, these may exhibit noticeable tuning and audio idiosyncracies (e.g. tuning jumping in discrete "steps" rather than continuously), particularly with older DSP-based designs.